What are worship services at Proclamation?

 - Every other row of chairs in the sanctuary will be blocked off to allow for proper social distancing.

 How can I serve others during the service?

-During our first phase of gathering together again, our worship service will be slightly modified.
 As you consider attending one of our in-person services, please love one another well by exercising the following COVID-19 etiquette:

 - Please make it a habit to wash your hands and use the available hand sanitizer.

 - Please maintain the six-foot social distancing recommendation.